What to do when a US citizen dies in Mexico

 The U.S. Embassy in Mexico City will assist families of Americans who die within its Consular District.
 This includes the Mexican states of Chiapas, Guanajuato, Guerrero, Estado de Mexico, Hidalgo, Michoacán, Morelos, Oaxaca, Puebla, Queretaro, Tabasco, Tlaxcala, Veracruz, and the city of Tampico, Tamaulipas.

-You would need to contact your nearest Consular Agency for all other states in Mexico.
+For all other states in Mexico, you must contact your nearest consular agency.
 A list of all Consular agencies is available at the bottom of this page.

 Firstly, it is important to highlight here that the U.S. Embassy cannot arrange funeral services or shipping for you.
 What they can do is help you locate a funeral home to handle arrangements for you.

-The next-of-kin is responsible for all financial costs related to a funeral in Mexico or funeral shipping the body back to the United States.
-The U.S. Embassy may help you with understanding the legalities of conducting a funeral service in Mexico.
+The next of kin is responsible for all financial costs related to a funeral in Mexico or shipping the body back to the United States.
+The U.S. Embassy may help you understand the legalities of conducting a funeral service in Mexico.

 Mexican authorities often request identification documents not only for the deceased but also for the next-of-kin who is collecting the body.
 Be prepared to provide passports, birth certificates, or marriage certificates.